kamarada/kamarada-website/en/_posts/2019-10-19-installing-virtualbox-on-linux.md

 <!--more-->

-In [part 1][virtualbox], you've seen what virtualization is, what VirtualBox is, how to install VirtualBox on Windows, how to create a virtual machine and how to use it to try Linux.
+In [part 1][virtualbox], you've seen what virtualization is, what VirtualBox is, how to install VirtualBox on [Windows], how to create a virtual machine and how to use it to try Linux.

 If you fell into this page, start reading the first part: